obnam-mirror/obnam2/tutorial.md

 # Making a backup

 To create a backup, client needs to know three things: where the backup server is, where the live data is, and what key to use for encryption.
-Create a file `~/.config/obnam/obnam.yaml` with contents like this:
+To tell the client about the first two, create a file `~/.config/obnam/obnam.yaml` with contents like this:

 ```yaml
 server_url: https://obnam.example.com:443